appshore/SvelteSapperGraphQL/README.md

-# A progressive website for Sapeur Corp a fictitious corporation
+# A progressive responsive website for Sapeur Corp, a very private corporation

+Sapeur is the French word for Sapper, the server side framework of this project.

 This full stack Svelte/Sapper project was bootstrapped with the default [Sapper](https://github.com/sveltejs/sapper) template.